-- 1. Unconditional Admission.
+1. Unconditional Admission.
 An applicant to the graduate degree in Biology must satisfy the requirements of the University's graduate admissions policy for unconditional admission found on page 20 of this catalog.
-In addition, the applicant must have the following: an undergraduate degree from a regionally accredited college or university; 24 semester hours in biology from an approved institution, including 12 advanced semester hours (junior or senior level); one year of physics; and one and one-half years of chemistry, including one semester of organic chemistry. - 2.
-Conditional Admission.
+In addition, the applicant must have the following: an undergraduate degree from a regionally accredited college or university; 24 semester hours in biology from an approved institution, including 12 advanced semester hours (junior or senior level); one year of physics; and one and one-half years of chemistry, including one semester of organic chemistry; and a GRE Analytical Writing score of 3.5 or higher.

+2. Conditional Admission.
 An applicant who is not accepted unconditionally will be evaluated for conditional admission in accordance with the University's graduate admissions policy for conditional admission found on page 20 of this catalog.